 If that sounds exciting enough for you, let’s start with my list of the top day trips from Des Moines without further ado.

 If you want to cleanse your soul by experiencing the breathtaking natural beauty Iowa features, visiting Okoboji is one of the best day trips from Des Moines.
-Although it will take three hours to reach your destination by car from the capital city, which can be quite long with kids, the fun activities and scenic beauty are worth it.
+Although it will take three hours to reach your destination by car from the capital city, which can be pretty lengthy with kids, the fun activities and scenic beauty are worth it.

 Besides that, the town has a vintage amusement park called Arnold’s Park, a vibrant shopping district, and excellent restaurants and pubs with delicious food and wine.

-Founded by Dutch immigrants, Pella is a cozy village located near Des Moines, ideal for a relaxing day trip.
+Founded by Dutch immigrants, Pella is a cozy village near Des Moines, ideal for a relaxing day trip.
 It takes around an hour to reach the destination by car, after which you can visit the picturesque local markets and Dutch bakeries.

 Ledges State Park

 You can explore the mesmerizing sandstone gorge while hiking across the park and witness the plentiful vegetation, diverse topography, and fantastic wildlife on the way.
 Apart from that, the whole family has many adventurous activities to enjoy together.
 These include boating, fishing, and kayaking.

 Most importantly, the park is a safe and secure option for those looking for campgrounds near Des Moines, Iowa.
 You can picnic throughout the day and set up camp for the night in its vicinity, following strict social distancing rules.
 Moreover, there are many small towns near Ledges State Park where you can drop in for a bite of the local delicacies.

 Grotto of Redemption

 Surprisingly, more than 100,000 people visit the Grotto every year, so you might need a day or two to explore the place properly if you visit during peak tourist season.
 In this case, you can find many small cabins and hotel options to stay for a day or two nearby and complete your visit.